mariawebideas/mytakeontalks/SEOIntro.md

 ## Back Links
 * Back links are links to your website from other sites
 * You can get back links from Review Sites and Trade Associations (in the same sector where you operate)
-* Read the book 'SEO for Dummies' for idesa to get people to link to you
+* Read the book 'SEO for Dummies' for ideas to get people to link to you
 * Use [Open Link Profiler] (http://openlinkprofiler.org/) to check out:
  * Who is linking to you
- * Who is linking to your competitiors; maybe they can also link to you
+ * Who is linking to your competitors; maybe they can also link to you
  * LIS means Link Influence Score
  * Use the link disinfectant option and if there are any sites listed there; try to delete the link from those sites to your websites
 * Add your website on our [LinkedIn profile] (https://www.linkedin.com/)
 * Register with the [Redbridge Chamber of Commerce] (http://redbridgechamber.com/) for free and add your website on our profile
-* External links are best when the actual link containes your keywords; e.g. best cupcake seller in Ilford.
+* External links are best when the actual link contains your keywords; e.g. best cupcake seller in Ilford.

 ## Page narrative and more
 * Mention your keywords on the page meta description and in the narrative of your page.
-* Use also synonims on the copy of the page, as people might be searching for those instead.
+* Use also synonyms on the copy of the page, as people might be searching for those instead.
 * Meta keywords are not important for search results anymore.
 * Add at least 300 words to the narrative of your page.
 * Be careful with the keyword density on each page; your keywords should not be more than 5% of the words on the narrative of the page.
 Of a page of 300 words, mention our keywords no more than 7 times.